zkmkarlsruhe/ofxTensorFlow2/README.md

 python3 main.py
 ```

-Others may require to feed additional information to the `main.py` script.
+Some scipts may require to feed additional information to the `main.py` script.

 #### Creating Your Own Project Models